shauryapednekar1/text-ingestion-pipeline/docs/user-guide/usage.md

 # Usage Guide

-See the home page for more info on how the design is packaged.
+See the [README](https://github.com/shauryapednekar1/text-ingestion-pipeline/tree/user/shaurya/add-load-framework) for more info on how the design is packaged.

 ### Loading a textual dataset into a vectorstore